 In some cases, Social Security will place an emphasis on medical evidence from your treating medical doctor (or psychologist).
 In part, this is because they're in the best position to give a detailed, long-term view of your impairment(s).
 A doctor who's been treating your condition for some time can offer a perspective and insight that you can't get from medical findings alone, Social Security examinations, or brief hospitalization notes.

-So if your doctor is willing to complete a detailed statement with the information listed above, it could dramatically improve your chances of being approved for disability, as long as your doctor's statement is supported by medical evidence and not inconsistent with other evidence.
-Thus, even if your doctor charges you for such a letter (which is likely), it may be well worth paying for.
+So if your doctor's willing to complete detailed disability paperwork with the information listed above, it could dramatically improve your chances of being approved for disability benefits—as long as your doctor's statement is supported by medical evidence and isn't inconsistent with other evidence.
+Such a letter might be well worth paying for.